'Living with bigger boobs made me want to hide'

 "I had been suffering since leaving school, but after breastfeeding my daughter the pain got to the point where I could barely walk without hurting," she says.

-At first, Amber tried to get the operation under the NHS but they rejected her several times.
+At first, she tried to get the operation under the NHS but they rejected her several times.

-"My husband and I had a long chat, and we decided to take a loan out," she says.
+"My husband and I had a long chat, and we decided to take a loan out," says Amber, whose surname we are not using at her request.

 "Even though the financial strain has been an absolute nightmare, the operation was the best decision I ever made."